- Traffic steering. Intelligently route traffic based on HTTP(S) parameters (for example, host, path, headers, and other request parameters).

 For example, you can send 95% of the traffic to the previous version of your service and 5% to the new version of your service.
 After you've validated that the new production version works as expected, you can gradually shift the percentages until 100% of the traffic reaches the new version of your service.
 Traffic splitting is typically used for deploying new versions, A/B testing, service migration, and similar processes.

 Your organization might have specific compliance requirements mandating that all traffic be mirrored to an additional service that can, for example, record the request details in a database for later replay.

-You can set up traffic steering and traffic actions by using regional URL maps.
+You can set up traffic steering and traffic actions by using URL maps.
 Google Cloud resources that are associated with URL maps include the following:

 - Route rule